THE LINUX FOUNDATION PROJECTS

 Evaluate lifecycle monitoring and management approaches across mixed environments

-• A pre-draft specification defining interactions between application repositories, workload fleet managers, and edge devices for the purpose of deploying applications to edge devices and monitoring application execution
+• pre-draft specification defining interactions between application repositories, workload fleet managers, and edge devices for the purpose of deploying applications to edge devices and monitoring application execution

 • A code first sandbox, which includes open-source implementations of an application repository, a workload fleet manager, a standalone cluster edge device, and a standalone device, including a tutorial for getting them running in your environment.